 There are lots of possibilities that small meetings could consider, and ways that area meeting and neighbouring meetings can help.
 Take a look at the questions on the next few pages.
-To help us think about this, there is a list of ways the area meeting and larger meetings could help, together with a list of challenges that may face local meetings.
+To help us think about this, there is also a list of challenges that may face local meetings.